MobilePayDev/MobilePayDev.github.io/docs/subscriptions/transition-to-one-platform.md

 ⚙️ Tech:

-API endpoint: PATCH /api/providers/{providerId}/agreements/{agreementId}/paymentrequests/{paymentId} will be unavailable from the moment we transition to One Platform.
+API endpoint: `PATCH:/api/providers/{providerId}/agreements/{agreementId}/paymentrequests/{paymentId}` will be unavailable from the moment we transition to One Platform.

 ### Push message for the user before recurring payment